-Multiple systems are integrated into the Roblox Platform to promote civility and ensure the safety of our users.
+Multiple systems are integrated into the Roblox Platform to promote the safety and civility of our users.
 These systems are designed to enforce our policies, protect users' personal information, and abide by local laws.
-We leverage text-filtering, content moderation systems, and automated systems to proactively identify behaviors that may violate our policies.
+We leverage text-filtering, voice moderation, content moderation, and other automated systems that proactively identify content and behaviors that may violate our policies.

-Content submitted by developers and creators, including images, models, audio, and video, goes through a multi-step review process before appearing on the Platform.
-Images are evaluated for Child Sexual Abuse Material using PhotoDNA with flagged images automatically reported to the National Center for Missing and Exploited Children.
+Content submitted by developers and creators, including images, audio, and video, goes through a multi-step review process before appearing on the Platform.
+Images and videos are evaluated for Child Sexual Abuse Material using PhotoDNA and Google's Content Safety API with flagged content automatically reported to the National Center for Missing and Exploited Children upon review.
 Audio files are scanned for IP infringement.
 Finally, all assets are subject to review by humans or AI trained on our Community Standards.
-During the year ended December 31, 2023, including automated reviews, we evaluated over 300 million assets.
+During the year ended December 31, 2024, including automated reviews, we evaluated over 400 million assets.
 Assets refer to images, audio files, and video files that developers upload to the Roblox Platform to include in their experiences and in the Marketplace.

 When experiences are published or updated on the Roblox Platform, they are evaluated by a suite of AI driven tools that identify problematic language, potential bypasses to our safety systems, and content that falls outside our policies.
 A human review team is continuously operating to evaluate flagged experiences.
 The Roblox Platform includes a suite of anti-intruder technology leveraging machine learning, throttles, and circuit breakers designed to block automated bot attacks and mitigate the impact of humans who attempt to spam users and disrupt the service.
-We also leverage targeted penetration testing, a bug bounty program, code reviews, secure by design principles, security testing, and vulnerability scanning to promote the security of the Platform.
+We also leverage targeted penetration testing, a bug bounty program, code reviews, secure by design principles, targeted security testing, and vulnerability scanning to promote the security of the Platform.

 Roblox operates a customer service portal that provides self-help information along with ways to contact Roblox via email or from within the Roblox Client.
-In the year ended December 31, 2023, Roblox responded to millions of customer inquiries and had a human respond to actionable safety issues on average within 22 minutes of their submission.
+In the year ended December 31, 2024, Roblox responded to millions of customer inquiries and had a human respond to actionable safety issues on average within 18 minutes of their submission.